glowingjade/obsidian-smart-composer/CONTRIBUTING.md

 ## Sending a Pull Request

+Before starting work on a significant change, please first discuss the proposed changes by either:
+1. Opening a new issue
+2. Starting a discussion in GitHub Discussions

+This helps avoid duplicate work and ensures your contribution aligns with the project's direction.

 The core team is monitoring for pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.

 **Before submitting a pull request**, please make sure the following is done: